Skip to content

 cpp

-This line of code looks like it is assigning a value to string_view, but in reality, std::string("temp") is a temporary object that is destroyed as soon as the statement ends.
-From the moment sv is born, it points to freed memory.
+This line of code looks like it is assigning a value to sv, but actually std::string("Hello") + ", " + "World" is a temporary object that is destroyed at the end of this statement. sv points to freed memory from the moment it is born.

 cpp